dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

             [LastUpdatedDateTime] = GETDATE();
     END

-So to call this stored procedure using teh framework we need a class to represent this stored procedure, `AccountLastUpdatedDateTimeReset`. so teh framework knows how to use this class it must inherit from the `StoredProcedureBase` abstract class.
+So to call this stored procedure using the framework we need a class to represent this stored procedure, `AccountLastUpdatedDateTimeReset`.
+So the framework knows how to use this class it must inherit from the `StoredProcedureBase` abstract class.
 This is the base class which the framework expects **all** stored procedure POCO classes to inherit from.
 The `StoredProcedureBase` base class expects two type parameters to be defined for it).

     public abstract class StoredProcedureBase<TReturn, TParameters> {...}